Cyclic guanosine monophosphate

 Cyclic guanosine monophosphate (cGMP) is a cyclic nucleotide derived from guanosine triphosphate (GTP). cGMP acts as a second messenger much like cyclic AMP.
 Its most likely mechanism of action is activation of intracellular protein kinases in response to the binding of membrane-impermeable peptide hormones to the external cell surface.
+Through protein kinases activation, cGMP can relax smooth muscle. cGMP concentration in urine can be measured for kidney function and diabetes detection.

+History

+Cyclic guanosine monophosphate (cGMP) research began after cGMP and cyclic adenosine monophosphate (cAMP) were identified as cellular components and potentially involved with cellular regulation.
+Upon the synthesis of cGMP in 1960, progress rapidly spread in the understanding of regulation and effects of cGMP.
+Earl W. Sutherland received the 1971 Nobel Prize in Medicine for his work with cAMP and secondary messengers.
+This award sparked extensive research into cAMP, while cGMP received less attention, with its biological functions largely unknown until the 1980s.
+During this period, two pivotal discoveries highlighted cGMP's role in cellular signaling: atrial natriuretic peptide (ANP) was found to stimulate cGMP synthesis through the particulate guanylyl cyclase (pGC) receptor, and nitric oxide (NO), identified as the endothelium-derived relaxing factor, was shown to activate soluble guanylyl cyclase (sGC), producing cGMP to mediate vasodilation in smooth muscle cells.
+Further components involved with the cGMP were also identified such as cGMP-hydrolyzing phosphodiesterases (PDEs) and cGMP-binding proteins.
+The awarding of the 1998 Nobel Prize to Robert F. Furchgott, Louis J. Ignarro, and Ferid Murad for their discoveries in the NO-cGMP pathway renewed interest in cGMP research with the 1st International Conference on cGMP being held in 2003.

 Synthesis

 Guanylate cyclase (GC) catalyzes cGMP synthesis.
 This enzyme converts GTP to cGMP.
 Peptide hormones such as the atrial natriuretic factor activate membrane-bound GC, while soluble GC (sGC) is typically activated by nitric oxide to stimulate cGMP synthesis. sGC can be inhibited by ODQ (1H-[1,2,4]oxadiazolo[4,3-a]quinoxalin-1-one).